BC114

 Inscriptions

-Inside front cover (in artist's hand) rue de la Grande chaumière 10 Académie colarossi
+Inside back cover UR pencil (in artist's hand) rue de la Grande chaumière 10 Académie colarossi

 Details